 STEP 2: Locate the mounting bracket in your chosen position on the ceiling.
 Use a pencil to mark the location of the two mounting bracket slots on the ceiling.

 STEP 3: Use a 5mm drill bit to drill a pilot hole at each location marked on the ceiling.
 Now insert the anchor plugs and use the two screws to attach the mounting bracket to the chosen position.
-Don’t over-tighten the screws as this may distort the mounting bracket.

 How do I know if my wireless smoke alarms are interconnected?